-2.1.2.1 Use security perimeters (barriers such as walls, card-controlled entry gates or manned reception desks) to protect
+2.1.2.1 Use security perimeters (barriers such as walls, cardcontrolled entry gates or manned reception desks) to protect areas, which contain switching, transmission, operation and information processing facilities

-- areas, which contain switching, transmission, operation and information processing facilities - 2.1.2.2 Protect secure areas by appropriate entry controls and intrusion detection devices to ensure that only authorized personnel are allowed access - 2.1.2.3 Design and apply additional physical security for offices, rooms and facilities against damage from fire, flood, earthquake, and other common environmental threats, as well as against unauthorized access (detailed guidelines are provided in Annexure 5) - Wherever reasonable, do not concentrate essential equipment, particularly in one building, to the extent that overall network security is jeopardized.
+- 2.1.2.2 Protect secure areas by appropriate entry controls and intrusion detection devices to ensure that only authorized personnel are allowed access - 2.1.2.3 Design and apply additional physical security for offices, rooms and facilities against damage from fire, flood, earthquake, and other common environmental threats, as well as against unauthorized access (detailed guidelines are provided in Annexure 5) - Wherever reasonable, do not concentrate essential equipment, particularly in one building, to the extent that overall network security is jeopardized.
 If essential equipment is co-located (for example, multiprocessor sites), priority should be given to physical separation, such as a fire break - Choose underground line plant, buried at a depth where intrusions are unlikely, over an aerial line plant - Where appropriate, provide diverse cable entry points, example to sites or buildings - Where appropriate, use diverse duct tracks or routes - Where appropriate, use suitable detection and extinguishing systems for fire; and detection systems for explosive and asphyxiating gases, and floods - At sites prone to flooding, utilize the buildings such that the most critical functions are performed in parts of the building with the lowest risk - Follow relevant standards for earthquake proofing of buildings - 2.1.2.4 Protect equipment from power failures and other disruptions caused by supporting utilities - Provide an uninterruptible power supply (UPS) to all key equipment to ensure service is not interrupted in the event of a mains power supply failure - Use duplicate mains supplies from separate sub-stations - Ensure a supply of fuel for back-up generators with contracts for replenishment

-- Consider alternate means of power like renewable energy, including some with on-site wind turbines and solar power (which thereby reduce dependency on third party energy suppliers) - Have enough spares in air conditioning equipment to serve the peak load even if one unit is offline for maintenance and another unit fails. - 2.1.2.5 Protect the power and telecommunications cabling carrying data or supporting information services, from interception or damage.
-It is the FBP's responsibility to use water/contamination resistant cabling of a level compatible to the criticality of the user base served1. - 2.1.2.6 Install technology such as IVR (interactive voice response) at call centers, to take over if staff is unavailable during or in the aftermath of a disaster - 2.1.2.7 Implement a range of controls to achieve and maintain security in networks - Transmission facilities such as transmission cables should be well maintained.
-In case of emergency situation, the facilities should be repaired as quickly as possible - Single Point of Failure (SPoF) analysis should be conducted and measures put in place to ensure that no single points of failure exist across the network, as far as practically possible.
-Where SPoF involves third parties who the FBP has no or minimum influence over, negotiations should be conducted with the third party to agree on mitigation actions, possibly involving sharing interconnect and As international communications will involve potentially other national international carriers it is necessary negotiations start as soon as the SPoF analysis (part of the overall Risk Assessment (refer to Section 6.3 of Annexure)) has highlighted the exposure. - Switching facilities for telecommunication services should be well maintained and their traffic load should
+- Consider alternate means of power like renewable energy, including some with on-site wind turbines and solar power (which thereby reduce dependency on third party energy suppliers) - Have enough spares in air conditioning equipment to serve the peak load even if one unit is offline for maintenance and another unit fails. - 2.1.2.5 Protect the power and telecommunications cabling carrying data or supporting information services, from interception or damage - 2.1.2.6 Install technology such as IVR (interactive voice response) at call centers, to take over if staff is unavailable during a disaster - 2.1.2.7 Implement a range of controls to achieve and maintain security in networks - Transmission facilities such as transmission cables should be well maintained.
+In case of emergency situation, the facilities should be repaired as quickly as possible - Switching facilities for telecommunication services should be well maintained and their traffic load should be monitored constantly.
+In case of an emergency situation, the traffic should be promptly switched to back-up facilities or other routes in order to avoid a serious traffic congestion - In the case of DoS (Denial of Service) attacks, the switching facilities such as routers must process a larger amount of traffic compared to an ordinary situation.
+The FBP should implement a control to limit the traffic to an allowable level - Within the data centre, IT equipment serving business critical systems should, where practical, be high availability - An effective Network Management System (NMS) should be deployed, that covers fault management, configuration management, performance management, security management and traffic management.